servable-community/generator-servable/README.md

         --gitInit               # Initialize a git repo

 Example usages:
-  yo code                       # Create an extension in a folder with the extension's name. yo code . -O                  # Create an extension in current folder and open with code-insiders yo code Hello -t=ts -q        # Create an TypeScript extension in './Hello', skip prompts, use defaults. yo code --insiders            # Show the insiders options for the generator
+  yo servable                   # Launch the root servable prompt screen yo servable . -a              # Generate a Servable app at the current folder
 ```